AirConsole/airconsole-construct2/README.md

 ## Changes in version 1.4.5
 * Implemented action NavigateHome: requesting all devices to open AirConsole store
+* Implemented action NavigateTo: requesting all devices to load a game by url

 ## Changes in version 1.4.4
 * Update to API 1.6.0